touraye/under-doz/102-looking-into-java/java-at-first-look.md

 * You will see a list of sub-folder and files, among you, should see a folder with the name of the `bin`, open the `bin` folder
 * Inside the `bin` folder, there are lots of sub-folders and files.
 See the preview:
 * <img src="../assets/bin-folder.PNG"/>
-* Point your cursor(mouse) to the highlighted red color shown in the image above it will highlight everything in that address bar(think of it like how you copy a URL in your browser). `Ctrl+c` copy to highlighted text.
+* Click on the highlighted red color shown in the image above it will highlight everything in that address bar(think of it like how you copy a URL in your browser). `Ctrl+c` copy to highlighted text.
-* Now we have to go to our Environment variables, press the `Windows key,` and type `env` you see 'Edit the system environment variables, press on Enter key to open it
+* Now we have to go to our Environment variables, press the `Windows key,` and type `env` you see 'Edit the system environment variables', press on Enter key to open it
 * Advance tap will be selected by default, at the bottom you should see a button `Environment Variables` click on it another window will open.
-* There you will see the `User variable for pc-name`(this will set the path to the only logged use), and System Variables(will set the path for the entire e-system, and the user can access it).
-I prefer the `System Variable`.
+* There you will see the `User variables `(this will set the path to the only logged user), and System Variables(will set the path for the entire system, and any user can access it).
+I prefer the `System Variables`.
-* On the `System, Variables` select the `path` and click the `edit` button.
-Another small window will pop up, but two ways are done depending on your system.
+* On the `System, Variables` select the `path` and click the `edit button ` .
+Another small window will pop up.
+If your doesn't shows like the image below go to the second instructions after the image.
   * The way my system shows it:
   * <img src="../assets/evn.PNG"/>
   * You might not see all of the paths like the above, but it's ok.
 Click the `New` button a text area will be below the path, paste using `Ctrl+v` then `Ok`.
-  * The other way; all the paths will appear in one line separated.
-The last path might not have an at the end, but if you have terminated it before you can add any other path after it.
+  * The other way; all the paths will appear in one line separated with a semicolon.
+The last path might not have asemicolon at end, but you have to put a semicolon before you can add any other path after it.
   * Add a to the last path, paste `Ctrl+v,` and then Ok.
 That's it.

 ### Verify Java